Top Machine Learning Development Companies

 4.5

-High-growth US companies that have done ML experiments and now need a partner accountable for production outcomes Fixed project, T&M $25K
+High-growth US companies, production-accountable ML partner Fixed project, T&M $25K

 4.5

-Enterprises that need cloud-native ML at scale on AWS or Google Cloud with top-tier partnership credentials Fixed project, T&M, dedicated team $75K
+Enterprises, cloud-native ML, top-tier AWS/GCP credentials Fixed project, T&M, dedicated team $75K

 4.4

-European and US enterprises that need large dedicated ML engineering teams at competitive Eastern European rates Dedicated team, T&M $50K
+EU/US enterprises, large dedicated teams, competitive rates Dedicated team, T&M $50K

 4.4